NDietrich/CyberChef-for-Splunk/src/cyberchef/README.md

 # License
 This App is released under the GPL v3 license.
 Please see the [LICENSE](./LICENSE-GPL_v3) file.
 CyberChef is released under the [Apache 2.0 License](./LICENSE-Apache_v2.0) and is covered by [Crown Copyright](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/copyright-and-re-use/crown-copyright/).
 This App has no affiliation with CyberChef or GCHQ, it merely implements their open-source software.

+# Binary File Declaration
+Splunk AppInspect reqiures the following statement:
+This app includes one webassembly (WASM) binary file: **bin/node_modules/tesseract.js-core/tesseract-core.wasm**.
+This file is installed as a part of the required [Tesseract](https://www.npmjs.com/package/tesseract) npm library.
+The source code for this binary file is included in the same directory (tesseract-core.wasm.js) along with compilation instructions (readme.md).